Oktoberlyd/GACD_Coursera_course_3_week_4/Codebook.md

-Code Book <br>
+Code Book
-The purpose of this code book is to describe the data fields in the tidy_data_set.txt file.<br><br>
+The purpose of this code book is to describe the data fields in the tidy_data_set.txt file.

-ID-variables<br>
+ID-variables
 subject - integer - The ID of the subject who performed the activity.
-Its range is from 1 to 30.<br>
-activity_name - string - Activity named that was performed<br><br>
+Its range is from 1 to 30. activity_name - string - Activity named that was performed<br><br>

 Walking<br>